Visegrád Group: Poland

 Poland has the region's largest economy (GDP PPP total of US$1.353 trillion, ranked 22nd in the world).
 According to the United Nations and the World Bank, it is a high-income country with a high quality of life and a very high standard of living.
 The Polish economy is the fifth-largest in the EU and one of the fastest-growing economies in Europe, with a yearly growth rate of over 3.0% between 1991 and 2019.

-Poland is the only European Union member to have avoided a decline in GDP during the late-2000s recession, and in 2009 created the most GDP growth of all countries in the EU.
+Poland was the only European Union member to have avoided a decline in GDP during the late-2000s recession, and in 2009 created the most GDP growth of all countries in the EU.
 The Polish economy had not entered recession nor contracted.
 According to Poland's Central Statistical Office, in 2011 the Polish economic growth rate was 4.3%, the best result in the entire EU.
 The largest component of its economy is the service sector (67.3%), followed by industry (28.1%) and agriculture (4.6%).
 Since increased private investment and EU funding assistance, Poland's infrastructure has developed rapidly.

 Poland's main industries are mining, machinery (cars, buses, ships), metallurgy, chemicals, electrical goods, textiles, and food processing.
 The high-technology and IT sectors are also growing with the help of investors such as Google, Toshiba, Dell, GE, LG, and Sharp.
 Poland is a producer of many electronic devices and components.